maciek226/always-on-line/README.md

 1. Edit `secrets.h`
     - Change the SSID of the network you want to monitor
     - Add the network password
+    - Add the MAC address of the server
 1. Edit the `config.ino` file
     - Change `device_ip` to the preferred IP address for the controller
     - Change `router_ip` to the default gateway